 2014 saw a major building project to display the Textus Roffensis in the crypt.
 This volume, the forerunner of the Magna Carta, was of a monk at Rochester in 1122.
 Textus Roffensis is a handwritten set of documents known as a Codex.
 It is really two books bound together some time in the 14th century.
 The first part is a collection of law codes and Charters that affected how society behaved and was judged.

 The Festival was a great success and all enjoyed Rochester and what its environs had to offer.
 The event concluded with a Festival Banquet held in the King’s School Hall.
 I often think we are the best kept secret in the South East!”

 The Very Reverend Dr Mark Beach

-“This event has been many years in the planning and our local Rochester association is very much looking forward to welcoming you all to our Cathedral.
+This event had been many years in the planning and our local Rochester Association was pleased to welcome delegates to our Cathedral.
 Whilst we are extremely proud of Rochester and the Cathedral we realise it is probably does not have the same draw as some of the other Cathedrals.
 Obviously we have no idea why, as Rochester Cathedral boasts a wealth of history and significance as well as being a stunning building.
-This has led us as an association to think very carefully with regard to costing and as a result a decision to depart from the normal.
-For this year’s Festival Weekend we are asking delegates to book their own accommodation.
-Further on in this pack you will find a useful list of Hotels and B&Bs along with a rough distance to the Cathedral.
-The main booking in and information point will be in the Cathedral North Transept and this will be manned through the weekend.
-We are also pleased to say that the Cathedral Tea Rooms will provide tea/coffee and a cake when you arrive on Friday courtesy of the Rochester Cathedral Old Choristers’ Association.
+The Cathedral Tea Rooms provided tea/coffee and a cake when delegates arrived on the Friday courtesy of Rochester Cathedral Old Choristers’ Association.

-Mr Christopher Royall – Chairman, Rochester Cathedral Old Choristers’ Association
+Rochester Cathedral Old Choristers’ Association